Fee Payers in Terms of IR35, HMRC and Contractors

 They too are likely to use HMRC’s CEST as the sole arbiter of a contractor’s IR35 status for tax purposes.

-As happened in the public sector, many freelancers who have been operating as contractors for many years will now find themselves classed as ‘disguised employees’ by the test and he fee payers.
+As happened in the public sector, many freelancers who have been operating as contractors for many years will now find themselves classed as ‘disguised employees’ or ‘off payroll workers’ by the test and the fee payers.

 Contractors Closed Limited Companies and Joined Umbrella Companies